vladimirterehoff/decomply/index.md

-# Decompose Software Projects with AI — Fast, Structured, and Effortless.
+# Decompose Software Projects with AI — Fast, Structured, and Effortless(!).

 Welcome to **Decomply**, your AI-powered companion for systematically breaking down complex software projects into manageable tasks.
 Say goodbye to overwhelming scope and hello to clarity and precision in your project planning.